 You can also use a burlap roll as an alternative to canvas.
 For example, see this 40 inch by 100 foot roll of burlap from Gardener’s Edge.

 Using Plastic As A Raised Bed Liner

-Plastic is a good choice if you want a waterproof liner for your raised bed.
+A plastic garden liner is a good choice if you want a waterproof garden liner for your raised bed.
 You can use a plastic tarp or an old pool cover as a raised bed liner.